ba-batten/PortfolioSite/README.md

 Developed a personal portfolio page using HTML, CSS, and the Bootstrap framework.
 The page is fully responsive and works on mobile, tablet, and desktop browsers.

 ## How to run
+* Click [here](https://ba-batten.github.io/PortfolioSite/) to view my Portfolio
-Clone or download this repository to run this application
+* Clone or download this repository

 ## Coming additions/changes
 * Replace placeholder portfolio items with actual projects I have completed